Valuable Monet Jewelry Marks: Identification & Dating Guide

 Old Monet Jewelry Combination MarkUsed for Jewelry designed by both Michael & Joseph Chernow

-Many forged Monet pieces I’ve received to appraise to date had fake ‘Monet & Co.,’ ‘Monet of France,’ ‘Monet of London,’ & ‘Monet of Japan’ signs.
+Many forged Monet pieces I’ve received to appraise to date had fake ‘Monet & Co.,’ ‘Monet of France,’ ‘Monet of London,’ and ‘Monet of Japan’ signs.
 So beware of those!

 How Can You Tell if Your Monet Jewelry is Real?